WomensLaw serves and supports all survivors, no matter their sex or gender.

 What steps do I need to take to get federal benefits that I am entitled to?

-If you are an adult victim of human trafficking (18 years of age and over), you can get “certified” by the U.S. Department of Health and Human Services (HHS) to be eligible for certain federally-funded benefits.1
+If you are a victim of human trafficking who is at least 18 years old you can get “certified” by the U.S. Department of Health and Human Services (HHS) to be eligible for certain federally-funded benefits.1

-“Certification” is available to victims of human trafficking (as defined by the Trafficking Victims Protection Act) who are willing to assist law enforcement in the prosecution of trafficking crimes and either:
+“Certification” is available to victims of human trafficking who are willing to assist law enforcement in the prosecution of trafficking crimes and either:

 1 22 U.S.C. § 7105(b)(1)